Modern Slavery Toolkit

 Make a ICTG service referral

-4. Information Share and Multi-Agency Safeguarding (CREST referral)
+4. Information Share and Multi-Agency Safeguarding (MACE referral)

 If the child is known to the local authority or another service, they should be informed of the referral to ensure they are able to contribute to the process, i.e., by providing supporting evidence.